dougalstanton/intro-to-fp/talk.markdown

 When was the last time you wrote a FOR loop?
 In C and C++ you need them all the time.
 Even the simplest FOR loop can have awkward little problems.
 Starting at the beginning and going to the end of an array is such a simple thing!
 But we write FOR loops so often that there will inevitably be mistakes.

 Why not just write FOR loops once?
-This is a common idea and has made it into many recent languages --- even C++11, in fact.
+This is a common idea and has made it into many recent languages --- even C++, in fact.
+It is often called `foreach`.
 The functional language equivalent is typically called `map`.

-The sad fact is that most languages don't let you add it yourself because you can't define and use your own control flows.
+The sad fact is that a lot of languages don't let you add it yourself because you can't define and use your own control flows.
 The Haskell implementation is very straightforward though.

-And not just for linear data either --- if you want to transform the contents of a tree it's basically the same thing.
-In fact, any container which holds a value can be transformed.
+The definition of `map` takes a function and a list.
+Each element in the list is transformed by the function.
+A new list is returned.

 ## Strings in Lists

-Example: The function `length` counts how many characters there are in a string.
+The function `length` counts how many characters there are in a string.

-It works like this:

 We can apply it to a single string, but we can just as easily apply it to a whole list of strings.
 We do that by passing `length` to another function, which does the looping part.
 A function which operates on other functions is called a "higher order function" and `map` is one of the simplest of many:

 The `map` applies `length` to each element of the list in turn.
 When it gets to the end of the list it stops; we don't need to worry about running off the end (or stopping one short).